nandp1/gpbStat/README.md

 ## Installation

-YOu can install package from Github through
+You can install package from Github through

 ``` r
 install.packages("devtools")